-Word Usage Example Affect Use as a verb.
-Your actions affect other people.
-Effect Use as a noun.
-The effects of bullying can be harmful.
-Your Use as a possessive adjective that modifies nouns.
-I like your shoes!
-You're Use as a contraction of the two words "you" and "are."
-You're annoying me.
-Fewer Use when something can be counted.
-There are fewer police officers here.
-Less Use when something cannot be counted.
-There is less crime in Denver. То Use as a preposition.
-I'm going to San Antonio. Тоо Use as an adverb.
-I'm too busy to attend. Тwo Use as a number.
-I have two pens.
-Who Use as a subject pronoun; refer to the subject of the sentence.
-If you can replace the word with "he" or "she," use who.
-Who is going to the party?
-He is going to the party.
-Whom Use as an object pronoun; refer to the object of a verb or preposition.
-If you can replace the word with "him" or "her," use whom.
-With whom are you going to the party?
-I am going with him.

-They're Use as a contraction of the words "they" and "are."
-They're not at the zoo.
-Their Use as a possessive pronoun.
-Their lasagna smells delicious.
-There Use to refer to a place.
-Set the book down over there.
-Lie Use when there is no direct object.
-Lie down on the couch.
-Lay Use when there is a direct object.
-Please lay the book down over there.
-In this case, "book" is the direct object. lts Use as a possessive pronoun.
-The dog hurt its paw. lt's Use as a contraction of "it is."
-It's a nice day.
-Or Use to connect different possibilities.
-Do you like ice cream or pizza?
-Nor Use after a set of negative possibilities preceded by neither.
-He likes neither ice cream nor pizza.
-Then Use to indicate sequence.
-I will go ice skating and then get a burrito.
-Than Use to make a comparison.
-He is taller than I am.
-Weather Use to indicate the atmospheric conditions and temperature.
-The weather is frightful outside with all this hail!
-Whether Use as a conjunction to introduce different possibilities.
-Whether you win or lose, I am proud of you.
+Affect Use as a verb (Your actions affect other people.)
+Effect Use as a noun (The effects of bullying can be harmful.)
+Your Possessive adjective that modifies nouns (I like your shoes!)
+You're Contraction of the two words "you" and "are" (You're annoying me.)
+Fewer Use when something can be counted (There are fewer police officers here.)
+Less Use when something cannot be counted (There is less crime in Denver.) То Use as a preposition (I'm going to San Antonio.) Тоо Use as an adverb (I'm too busy to attend.)
+Two Use as a number (I have two pens.)
+Who Use as a subject pronoun; refer to the subject of the sentence If you can replace the word with "he" or "she," use who (Who is going to the party?
+He is going to the party.)
+Whom Use as an object pronoun; refer to the object of a verb or preposition If you can replace the word with "him" or "her," use whom (With whom are you going to the party?
+I am going with him.)
+They're Contraction of the words "they" and "are" (They're not at the zoo.)
+Their Possessive pronoun (Their lasagna smells delicious.)
+There Refers to place (Set the book down over there.)
+Lie Use when there is no direct object (Lie down on the couch.)
+Lay Use when there is a direct object (Please lay the book down over there.
+In this case, "book" is the direct object.) lts Possessive pronoun (The dog hurt its paw.) lt's Contraction of "it is" (It's a nice day.)
+Or Use to connect different possibilities (Do you like ice cream or pizza?)
+Nor Commonly used after a set of negative possibilities preceded by neither (He likes neither ice cream nor pizza.)
+Then Use to indicate time (I will go ice skating and then get a burrito.)
+Than Use to make a comparison (He is taller than I am.)
+Weather Use to indicate the atmospheric conditions and temperature (The weather is frightful outside with all this hail!)
+Whether Use as a conjunction to introduce different possibilities (Whether you win or lose, I am proud of you.)